markfinger/python-webpack/README.md

 pip install -r requirements.txt python runtests.py

-# Note that the tests include functionality relating to file watching
+# Note that the tests include functionality relating to file watching,
-# and the behaviour of this is inconsistent across environments.
+# the behaviour of which is inconsistent across environments.
 If you
 # wish to suppress the file watching tests, the test runner takes an
 # optional argument --no-watch-tests
 ```